Adverse Possession in India: Meaning, Law, Rights and Protection

 3 min

-• Continuous possession: The claimant must occupy the property without interruption for the entire statutory period, typically 12 years for private land in India.
+• Continuous Possession: The claimant must occupy the property without interruption for the entire statutory period, typically 12 years for private property.

-• Open and notorious use: The occupation must be visible and obvious to the actual owner, not hidden, such as fencing the land, cultivating it, or constructing a structure.
+• Open and Notorious Possession: The occupation must be visible and obvious to the legal owner, not hidden.
+Examples include constructing a structure, fencing, or cultivating the land.

-• Exclusive control: The claimant must have sole possession of the property and must not share its use with the true owner.
+• Exclusive Possession: The claimant must have sole control over the property, without sharing possession with the true owner or the public.

 What constitutes adverse property rights?

-Adverse possession occurs when person occupies someone else's land in a manner that is hostile, open, exclusive, and continuous for a legally prescribed period.
-The claimant must demonstrate that their possession was without the owner’s consent and that they intended to possess the property as their own.
-Courts assess these claims based on possession history, evidence, and statutory conditions.
+In essence, adverse possession occurs when someone occupies another’s land in a hostile, open, exclusive, and continuous manner, intending to treat it as their own.
+Courts verify claims based on possession history, supporting evidence, and compliance with statutory requirements.

 Legal framework governing adverse property rights in India

-Property ownership is a valuable asset, but it also comes with responsibilities, including safeguarding it from disputes like adverse possession.
-If you own property, you can make the most of it by opting for a loan against property.
-This secured loan allows you to access funds while retaining ownership, making it an excellent option for business expansion, education, medical expenses, or debt consolidation.
-With lower interest rates and flexible repayment terms, loan against property provides a smart way to unlock your property's financial potential.
-Check our loan against property eligibility in seconds.
+Property ownership is valuable, but it carries responsibilities, including protection against disputes like adverse possession.
+Owners can also leverage their property through a loan against property, which provides access to funds without losing ownership.
+This secured loan can be used for business expansion, education, medical expenses, or debt consolidation.
+With competitive interest rates and flexible repayment options, a loan against property is an effective way to unlock your property’s financial potential.
+Check your eligibility in seconds.

 Key elements required for claiming adverse property rights